andf-crl/docs/v19.1/performance-benchmarking-with-tpc-c.md

 You will also see some audit checks and latency statistics for each individual query.
 For this run, some of those checks might indicate that they were `SKIPPED` due to insufficient data.
 For a more comprehensive test, run `workload` for a longer duration (e.g., two hours).
 The `tpmC` (new order transactions/minute) number is the headline number and `efc` ("efficiency") tells you how close CockroachDB gets to theoretical maximum `tpmC`.

-The [TPC-C specification](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-c_v5.11.0.pdf) has p90 latency requirements in the order of seconds, but as you see here, CockroachDB far surpasses that requirement with p90 latencies in the hundreds of milliseconds.
+The [TPC-C specification](http://www.tpc.org/tpc_documents_current_[version](cluster-settings.html#setting-version)s/pdf/tpc-c_v5.11.0.pdf) has p90 latency requirements in the order of seconds, but as you see here, CockroachDB far surpasses that requirement with p90 latencies in the hundreds of milliseconds.

 <!-- ## Roachprod directions for performance benchmarking a small cluster

 Use roachprod to create cluster: `roachprod create lauren-tpcc --gce-machine-type "n1-highcpu-16" --local-ssd --nodes 4`

-Download latest version of CockroachDB:
+Download latest [version](cluster-settings.html#setting-version) of CockroachDB:

-- `roachprod run lauren-tpcc 'curl https://binaries.cockroachdb.com/cockroach-{{ page.release_info.version }}.linux-amd64.tgz'`
+- `roachprod run lauren-tpcc 'curl https://binaries.cockroachdb.com/cockroach-{{ page.release_info.[version](cluster-settings.html#setting-version) }}.linux-amd64.tgz'`

-- `roachprod run lauren-tpcc "curl https://binaries.cockroachdb.com/cockroach-{{ page.release_info.version }}.linux-amd64.tgz | tar -xvz; mv cockroach-v2.0.4.linux-amd64/cockroach cockroach"`
+- `roachprod run lauren-tpcc "curl https://binaries.cockroachdb.com/cockroach-{{ page.release_info.[version](cluster-settings.html#setting-version) }}.linux-amd64.tgz | tar -xvz; mv cockroach-v2.0.4.linux-amd64/cockroach cockroach"`

 Configure SSD to be more performant: `roachprod run lauren-tpcc -- 'sudo umount /mnt/data1; sudo mount -o discard,defaults,nobarrier /dev/disk/by-id/google-local-ssd-0 /mnt/data1/; mount | grep /mnt/data1'`